Azure/microsoft-data-encryption-sdk/net/samples/DataEncryptionDecryption_PlainTextEncryptionKey/README.md

 # Encrypt and decrypt plain text

 This sample:
-- Generates a plaintext DEK.
+- Generates a plaintext key.
-- Encrypts and decrypts a number and a string.
+- Encrypts and decrypts a string using a plaintext key.
 - Prints plaintext values (before and after encryption) and the encrypted values.

 ## Run the sample